-Pertaining to the above, Forbes Shire Council (FSC) is the appropriate roads authority for the section of The Escort Way within the Subject Site and would provide the necessary permits to the contractors prior to work commencing, if and as required.
+Pertaining to the above, Forbes Shire Council (FSC) is the appropriate roads authority for the section of The Escort Way within the study area and would provide the necessary permits to the contractors prior to work commencing, if and as required.

 The Escort Way is identified as a Classified Road as per the TfNSW Schedule of Classified Roads and Unclassified Regional Roads (identified as a Main Road).
-Therefore, as TfNSW roads will be impacted as part of this Proposal, Council are required to complete a Section 138 application, with FSC the consent authority, and concurrence must be sought with TfNSW.
+Therefore, as TfNSW roads will be impacted as part of this Proposal, Council are required to complete a Section 138 application, with PSC and FSC both acting as consent authorities, and concurrence must be sought with TfNSW.